generalized-intelligence/GAAS/hardware/README.md

 RC_MAP_OFFB_SW  Get into offboard channel

 **We strongly recommend using the remote control's two-stage switch to enter the offboard mode instead of sending commands via TX2, especially if it has not been tested for long periods of time.
-Use the remote control to control the chances of entering the offboard to avoid accidents.**
+Use the remote control to avoid accidents.**

 SYS_COMPANION   TELEM2 working mode